MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ## Device management and modeling layer

 This architecture layer includes software components or modules running in the cloud that interface with devices and gateways for data collection and analysis, as well as for command and control.

-### Network micro-segmentation

-Network design and configuration provide opportunities to build defense in depth by segmenting IoT devices based on their traffic patterns and risk exposure.
-This segmentation minimizes the potential impact of compromised devices and adversaries pivoting to higher-value assets.
-Network segmentation typically uses next-generation firewalls.

-Network micro-segmentation enables isolation of less-capable devices at the network layer, either behind a gateway or on a discrete network segment.
-Use network segmentation to group IoT devices, and use endpoint protection to mitigate the impact of potential compromise.

-Implement a holistic firewall rule strategy that allows devices to access the network when required, and blocks access when not allowed.
-To support defense in depth, mature organizations can implement micro-segmentation policies at multiple layers of the Purdue model.
-If necessary, use firewalls on devices to restrict network access.

 ### Zero-trust criteria for IoT services